 Step 1-2: The Edge Enabling Server and Edge Configuration Server should establish a secure session based on TLS (Server-side certificate authentication).
 The Edge Enabling Server should use the credential information obtained in step 1 to establish the TLS session with the Edge Configuration Server.

-Editor’s Note: It needs to be clarified which credentials need to be pre-provisioned for this solution to work, and what are the trust relations between the EES, ECSP/third party and ECS.
+Editor’s Note: It needs to be clarified what are the trust relations between the EES, ECSP/third party and ECS.

 Step 3: After the successful establishment of the TLS session, the Edge Enabling Server should send an Edge Enabler Server Registration message to the Edge Configuration Server along with the credential (OAuth access token) and EES Profile.
 The Edge Enabling Server generates the key pair {Private Key, Public key} and provides the public key along with the Onboard Edge Enabling Server request.

 Step 4: The Edge Configuration Server should validate the enrolment credential (OAuth token).
 After successful verification of credentials (OAuth Token), Edge Configuration Server may generate Edge Enabling Server's certificate on its own, for the assigned Edge Enabling Server identity and public key.
-For subsequent authentication procedures with the Edge Configuration Server, the Edge Enabling server may use this certificate to establish a secure connection and authentication with the Edge configuration Server.
-The Edge Configuration Server may optionally generate a Secret_token.
-The Secret_token value remains the same during the onboarding period and should be bound to the Edge Configuration Server-specific Edge Enabling Server ID.
+For subsequent authentication procedures with the Edge Configuration Server, the Edge Enabling server may use this certificate to establish a secure connection and authentication with the Edge configuration Server..
 When the third party issues edge Enabling Server's client certificate, then in Step 3, the Edge Enabling Server can include the certificate in the Onboard Edge Enabling Server request message.
 If the Edge Configuration Server trusts the issuer of the Edge Enabling Server's client certificate, then the Edge Configuration Server includes the provided certificate in the Edge Enabling Server's profile in step 4.
 It is up to the Edge Computing Service Provider domain policy to accept the third party's client certificates.

-Editor’s Note: optional secret_token is FFS.

 Step 5: The Edge Configuration Server should respond with a Registration response message.
-The response should include the Edge Configuration Server assigned Edge Enabling Server Registration ID, Edge Enabling Server Authentication and authorization information (if generated in step 4), Edge Enabling Server's certificate, and the Edge Enabling Server Secret token (if generated by the Edge Configuration Server).
+The response should include the Edge Configuration Server assigned Edge Enabling Server Registration ID, Edge Enabling Server Authentication and authorization information (if generated in step 4), Edge Enabling Server's certificate

 6.12.3 Solution evaluation